 Wrap a clean rag around one end of a paint stir stick.
 Remove the lint trap and clean out the area with the rag-covered stick.
 To help the lint stick to the rag, dampen it with water first.
-Plus, check out these other dryer lint cleaning tips.

 Bright Ideas for Organizing Your Laundry Room

 With a plan, a pegboard and a few space-saving tricks, these bright ideas will turn a laundry room into a homey organized hub for washing up.

 Organize Cleaning Supplies

 It can be difficult to keep spray bottles, laundry detergent and other cleaning supplies from falling over and making a mess under your kitchen or laundry sink.
 Thankfully, we have plenty of cabinet organization tips and tricks.